codeforkansascity/project-roulett/README.md

 greater visibility on both types of solutions and types of functionality that can be applied locally.

-## Technology Patterns
+## How You Can Help
 This a text only repo, but we intend to add other tools later.

 Here are some ways *you* can contribute:

-* by adding locations, see below
 * by reviewing other Brigade projects and commenting on them
 * by analyzing the data for us
+* by mapping other Brigade capabilities to Kansas City needs
+* by riffing off of other projects

 [issues]: https://github.com/codeforkansascity/project-roulette/issues